vippsas/vipps-episerver/README.md

 This determines where the fallbackcontroller should redirect if processAuthorizationResult.Processed = false Back to checkout, product, wishlist or cart page.

-If the payment is processed and the paymenttype is WISHLISTEXPRESS, you might also consider finding the customers wishlist cart and deleteing it in the fallback controller.
+If the payment is processed and the paymenttype is WISHLISTEXPRESS, you might also consider finding the customers wishlist cart and deleting it in the fallback controller.
 *Note that this only applies to Express payments.
 If you are only using vipps in the checkout, VippsPaymentType will always be CHECKOUT and the redirect action will be determined by if the payment succeeded or not.*

+The ProcessAuthorizationResponse also contains a possible error message as well as a ProcessResponseErrorType enum.
+ - NONE
+ - NOCARTFOUND
+ - NOVIPPSPAYMENTINCART
+ - FAILED
+ - ORDERVALIDATIONERROR
+ - EXCEPTION
+ - OTHER

+### Polling
+The package includes polling the vipps api to ensure that the payment is handled, even if user closes the browser tab before redirect and a callback from vipps is not received.
+ - Polling is started when a user is redirected to vipps.
+ - Polling is active for up to ten minutes
+ - If a payment has a status that we can act upon polling stops.
+ - Set polling interval by adding Vipps:PollingInterval app setting in web config (in milliseconds).
+Default is 2000ms

+ #### Order validation
+No order validation is included in this package to protect from f.ex. cart tempering.
+It is **highly** recommended that you implement your own order validation.
+Override CreatePurchaseOrder method in DefaultVippsOrderProcessor class.

+**Example:** (assuming MyOrderService handles all the order validation) ´´´ public override async Task<ProcessOrderResponse> CreatePurchaseOrder(ICart cart)
+        {
+            try
+            {
+				var respone = _myOrderService.CreatePurchaseOrder(cart);

+				if (response.Success)
+				{
+					return new ProcessOrderResponse
+					{
+						PurchaseOrder = response.PurcaseOrder
+					};
+				}

+				return new ProcessOrderResponse
+				{
+					ProcessResponseErrorType = ProcessResponseErrorType.ORDERVALIDATIONERROR,
+					ErrorMessage = respone.Message
+				};
+            }
+            catch (Exception ex)
+            {
+                _logger.Error(ex.Message);
+                return new ProcessOrderResponse
+                {
+                    ErrorMessage = ex.Message,
+                    ProcessResponseErrorType = ProcessResponseErrorType.EXCEPTION
+                };
+            }
+        }
+´´´

 ## Express payments
 ### Express payments workflow (Product page)